 For this article, we'll focus on general partnerships, as they are the most common, with a few references to limited and joint venture partnerships, where relevant.

-Yet another reason to choose partners wisely is that all partners share equal authority to bind the partnership to business deals and debt obligations.
-This means that if your partner enters into a contract with an overpriced supplier, the partnership is responsible for the contract, and as you'll see below, you are personally liable for the debt if the partnership can't pay it.
+Another reason to choose partners wisely is that all partners share equal authority to bind the partnership to business deals and debt obligations.

 Liabilities to Creditors

 Probably the most important thing to know about partnerships is that owners are personally liable for all of the partnership's obligations.
 Creditors can go after the partners' personal assets, including bank accounts, cars, and homes.
 It is a frightening proposition and is the main drawback to partnerships.

 There is an exception to personal liability in the case of limited partners, who have only invested money into the partnership.
 Limited partners must file a limited partnership certificate that includes the names of all general partners.
 Without such a document filed, even if the intent by all parties is to have general partners who run the business and limited partners who only invest money, the limited partners may still be personally sued by creditors.

 Any debt that is owed to creditors can be collected from a single partner.
 The legal term is joint and several liability, and it means that each partner is individually responsible for the entire debt.
 It's a legal method that prevents passing the buck between defendants (or, here, partners).
 Of course, if one partner does end up paying for the entire debt, he can sue the other partners to collect his fair share.